 In this tutorial, I’m going to cover a specific technique around Cumulative Total and budgeting information that you might be showing in your reports in Power BI.
+You may watch the full video of this tutorial at the bottom of this blog.

 This is a very common question in the Enterprise DNA Support Forum.
 It’s usually asked when people are trying to do a comparison between their Cumulative Totals and forecasting data.